2023 Best Computer Information Systems Associate Degree Schools in the New England Region

 CIS majors at NECC take out an average of $13,061 in student loans while working on their Associate Degree.

-A rank of #5 on this year’s list means Southern New Hampshire University is a great place for computer information systems students working on their associate degree.
-Located in the suburb of Manchester, SNHU is a private not-for-profit college with a fairly large student population.
+Out of the 10 schools in the New England Region that were part of this year’s ranking, Southern New Hampshire University landed the # 5 spot on the list.
+Located in the midsize suburb of Manchester, SNHU is a private not-for-profit college with a fairly large student population.

 CIS majors at SNHU take out an average of $23,043 in student loans while working on their Associate Degree.

-Mount Wachusett Community College landed the #6 spot in the 2023 rankings for the best associate degree computer information systems programs.
+With a ranking of #6, Mount Wachusett Community College did quite well on this year’s best schools for computer information systems students working on their associate degree.
 MWCC is a small public school located in the rural area of Gardner.

 The average amount in student loans that CIS majors at MWCC take out while working on their Associate Degree is $12,603.